frederic-perez/AmE-dictionary/data/idioms.md

 __dang it__ :dart: An exclamation of frustration.
 A mild alternative to “damn it.” _Oh, dang it—I dropped another screw._
 __dangle (something) before (someone)__ To try to entice someone with something. _Dad dangled a few twenties before us, but we told him he’d have to pay more to get us to clean out the whole garage._
 __dark days__ :two: Times of extreme misfortune or difficulty. _The company struggled on through some dark days several years ago, but it has since established itself as a dominant force in the market._
-__dark horse__ :four: (It probably shouldn’t be a surprise that the first _dark horses_ were, well, horses.
+__dark horse__ :five: (It probably shouldn’t be a surprise that the first _dark horses_ were, well, horses.
 They didn’t have dark coats, however.
 The horses were simply ones that bettors and fans didn’t know much about before the horse unexpectedly won a race.) __1__ One who achieves unexpected support and success as a political candidate, typically during a party’s convention. __2__ A little-known, unexpectedly successful entrant, as in a horserace.
 __dark joke__
 __dark side__ A deeply negative, troubled, or antagonistic aspect of someone or something that is usually kept concealed. _Jonathan’s mom is always sweet to me and our friends, but apparently she has a bit of a dark side when we’re not around._
 __darkest hour__ :two: The moment or period in which things are at their worst, lowest, or most discouraging.